 - Thin Bezels

 If you’ve got a little more to spend than the previous Lenovo monitor, then you’re in for a treat.
-This monitor is our pick of ‘best cheap monitor for designers’ for good reason.
+This Dell monitor is our pick of ‘best budget monitor for designers’ for good reason.

 Dell pulled out all the stops with the latest Ultrasharp model, to provide a monitor that saves on costs, but doesn’t compromise on quality.
 While this monitor may lack some of the fancier flairs of the industry-level monitors on this list, this is a beast of a contender at an astonishingly low price.

 First and foremost, the thin and tastefully designed borders, in addition to the 90-degree swivel, make this line of monitors very popular for multiple-display setups.
 If you’ve seen a desktop setup with monitors in sequence divided by perfect-looking, thin borders, then this is likely the monitor you’ve seen.